fpjspro/fingerprintjs.com/content/index/payment-fraud.md

   cards:
     - icon: /img/uploads/anonymous_user_identification.png
       title: Coupon and promo abuse
-      markdownContent: Ensure your promotions are used fairly and not repeated or stacked to remove all profit from your sales.
+      markdown__Content: Ensure your promotions are used fairly and not repeated or stacked to remove all profit from your sales.
     - icon: /img/uploads/payment_processing.png
       title: Card Testing
-      markdownContent: Prevent fraudsters from using your site to test stolen credit cards through multiple small purchases.
+      markdown__Content: Prevent fraudsters from using your site to test stolen credit cards through multiple small purchases.
     - title: Card Cracking
-      markdownContent: Stop malicious actors from testing combinations of expiry dates, postal codes, and CVVs with lists of purchased PANs.
+      markdown__Content: Stop malicious actors from testing combinations of expiry dates, postal codes, and CVVs with lists of purchased PANs.
       icon: /img/uploads/bot_detection.png
     - title: Friendly Fraud
-      markdownContent: Sometimes a real user will dispute payments even though they received a product or service.
+      markdown__Content: Sometimes a real user will dispute payments even though they received a product or service.
 Flag these users easily to prevent future chargebacks.
       icon: /img/uploads/account_fraud.png
 blocks:
   - subheader: Stop chargebacks in their tracks
-    markdownContent: Any form of payment fraud can result in a chargeback for your website, which may result in lost revenue, stolen goods or services, and damage to your merchant reputation.
+    markdown__Content: Any form of payment fraud can result in a chargeback for your website, which may result in lost revenue, stolen goods or services, and damage to your merchant reputation.
 No matter the cause, accurate user identification helps reduce this incredibly important indicator of